mikepenelopescafe/penelopes-venue/src/content/services/baby-shower.md

 ## Guest Capacity & Pricing

-Our baby shower packages accommodate 15-50 guests, perfect for intimate family gatherings or larger celebrations.
-From $750-$1,650, our comprehensive packages include themed setup, coordination, and all the joyful details.
+Our baby shower packages accommodate 15-100 guests, perfect for intimate family gatherings or larger celebrations.
+Starting at $900, our comprehensive packages include venue rental, setup, coordination, and all the essentials for your joyful celebration.

 [Explore our complete baby shower pricing](/pricing) including catering options, theme packages, and activity add-ons.